veracity/veracity-documentation/sections/customerservices/accesshub2.md

 'Everyone'.
 Using these words in User Group names can cause confusion.
 Instead, use underscores (\_) or hyphens (-) to separate words in User Group names, and avoid using reserved words or abbreviate them.

 ## Admins
 Only Tenant Admins see this page.
-It is divided into two tabs: **Tenant Admin** and **User Admin**.
+It is divided into two tabs: **Tenant Admin** and **User Admin**, each tab letting a Tenant Admin add or remove an admin user.

-From these pages, Tenant Admins can:
-- View and manage all admin roles, including adding/removing **User Admins**.
-- Manage application-specific admin roles through the **Application Admin** management interface.
-- Organize and delegate responsibilities for user and application access within the tenant.

 ## Applications
 This page shows the applications available to the company account.
 Here, you can: